-Choosing between on-site and cloud infrastructure requires an in-depth analysis of your business requirements and plans for the future.
-The cloud seems to be king these days but, apparently, this particular king is not gracious to all across the kingdom.
+Choosing between cloud vs. on-site infrastructure requires an in-depth analysis of your business requirements and plans for the future.
+The cloud seems to be king these days, but apparently, this particular king is not gracious to all across the kingdom.

-So today, we’re going to learn the difference between on-site vs. cloud environments, see the benefits and drawbacks that they each possess, and then try to answer the most important question: which kind of infrastructure is better for your organisation?
+Today, we’re going to learn the difference between on premise vs. cloud environments, see the benefits and drawbacks that they each possess, and then try to answer the most important question: which kind of infrastructure is better for your organisation?

 There are three fundamental differences between cloud and on-site software:

 - where it is hosted,